 For questions about PREOSSIA, email the Webmaster.

-(c) Text and photos copyright 1999-2009 A.D. by PREOSSIA.
+(c) Text, logo, and photos copyright 1999-2013 AD by PREOSSIA.
 Some photos and materials on or linked to this site are copyrighted by individual PREOSSIA members and their friends and are found here with their permission.
 You may link to this page, but may not copy or reproduce any portion of it or anything linked to it without written consent from the copyright holders.